In collaboration with MoDOT and Caltrans

 The washed-away center pier of a continuous steel-girder bridge over the Thompson River in North Missouri due to the heavy rainfall on September 22nd, 2010

-This project is directed by Dr. Genda Chen, P.E., F.ASCE, Professor of Civil Engineering at Missouri S&T (formerly University of Missouri-Rolla), and Associate Director of Mid-America Transportation Center.
-It is a part of the structural behavior monitoring research direction that Dr. Chen initiated in early 2000, including topics such as the detection and monitoring of cracks, steel yielding/buckling, corrosion, and temperature.
+This project is directed by Dr. Genda Chen, P.E., F.ASCE, F.SEI, Professor and Robert W. Abbett Distinguished Chair in Civil Engineering at Missouri S&T (formerly University of Missouri-Rolla), and Associate Director of Mid-America Transportation Center.
+It is a part of the structural behavior monitoring research direction that Dr. Chen initiated in early 2000, including topics such as the detection and monitoring of cracks, steel yielding/buckling, corrosion, and high temperature.

 As a collaborative effort with Drs.
-David Pommerenke and Rosa Zheng from Electrical Engineering, this project is sponsored by the U.S. Department of Transportation Research and Innovative Technology Administration (RITA) in collaboration with the Missouri Department of Transportation (MoDOT).
+David Pommerenke and Rosa Zheng from Electrical Engineering, this project is sponsored by the U.S. Department of Transportation (USDOT) in collaboration with the Missouri Department of Transportation (MoDOT) and the California Department of Transportation (Caltrans).

 In the U.S., hydraulic forces (scour) are responsible for 58% of over 1,500 bridge collapses in the past 40 years -- a figure that is growing steadily.
 The number of scour-critical bridges increased from 2% in 1997 to 5% by 2005.
 Similarly, the number of scour-susceptible bridges over water increased from 29% to 40% over a period of 8 years.